wonsunahn/CS1632_RentACat/README.md

 After the deadline, I will leave more detailed feedback on the "Feedback on source code" question on GradeScope.
 I will also check your code coverage screenshot submission and give feedback.

-# Groupwork Plan

-I want each member of the group to gain practice in doing all aspects of unit testing before working together on Deliverable 2.
-Hence, each member will be working individually to complete the exercise on individual repositories.
-Having said that, you are still free to share and discuss each other's code (and other classmates' code for that matter, since this is an exercise!).

 # Resources